Unitary anchored planar algebras: Unitary anchored planar algebras

 There is a composition operation for planar tangles

 when the number of external string boundary points of $T$ agrees with the number of internal string boundary points in the $i$-th disk of $S$.
 We shrink the tangle $T$, insert it into the $i$-th input disk of $S$ using the map $\phi_i$, and match up the boundary points of the strings.
-For an explicit example, see \cite[Ex.~2.2]{1607.06041}, or see \eqref{eq:AnchoredPlanarTangleComposition} below and ignore the red `anchor lines.'
+For an explicit example, see \cite[Ex.~2.2]{MR4528312}.

 The collection of isotopy classes of planar tangles with the operation of tangle composition is called the \emph{planar operad}.
 A \emph{planar algebra} is an algebra for this operad.
 Unpacking, we have a vector space $\cP[n]$ for each $n\in \bbN_{\geq 0}$, and each (isotopy class of) planar tangle $T$ gives a linear map